conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 See [external database configuration](#setup-external-database) section for more details.

 ### S3 Bucket
-Conduktor Platform need a S3 bucket to offload monitoring data and be stateless as much as possible.
-For that purpose, Helm chart deploy by default a MinIO dependecy service that act an S3 provider.
+Conduktor Platform needs an S3 bucket to store monitoring data For that purpose, Helm chart deploy by default a MinIO dependecy service that act an S3 provider.

 But for production environement, it is recommended to setup an external S3 service and disable MinIO dependency with `minio.enabled=false` value.